elpis-lab/CoAd/README.md

 * benchmarking scripts sample a given number of problems and track success rates and solution times.

 * Condensation currently has an early exit at 50% (to avoid running for too long)
+* All helper functions and classes are in utils/ src/ and planning_mj.py